The guerillas were generally clusters of

 Regiment, but each went his separate way going home to Leyte .

-Maglasang escaped from the concentration camp in Manila by faking his release papers with the
+Maglasang escaped from the concentration camp in Manila

 From there he visited an uncle at Ft.